Lynn Dempsey

 • LING 4F01 Honours Thesis

-Dr. Dempsey is currently Department Chair (2020-2023) and Interim Director of the Graduate Program (2022-23).
+Dr. Dempsey was Chair of the Department of Applied Linguistics from 2020-2023 and has served as Graduate Program Director.
 She has held various other roles within the department including: Speech Language & Hearing Sciences Certificate Coordinator, Speaker Series Coordinator, and Self-Study Principal Author.
 She was a member of the Social Sciences Research Ethics Board (SREB) for many years and served a 2-year term as Co-Chair of the SREB (2018-2020).
 She has been a member of the University’s Undergraduate Program Committee (UPC) and the Faculty of Social Sciences Tenure & Promotion Committee (Chair – 2021-22).